coursera-dl/coursera-dl/README.md

 * "Pattern-Oriented Software Architectures for Concurrent and Networked Software" -> posasoftware-001
 * "Introduction to Mathematical Thinking by Dr. Keith Devlin Stanford University" -> maththink-2012-001
 * "Model Thinking by Scott Page University of Michigan" -> model-thinking
-* "Probabilistic Graphical Models by Daphne Koller" -> pgm-2012-002
+* "Probabilistic Graphical Models by Daphne Koller" -> pgm-003
-*
 * "Calculus: Single Variable Part 1 - Functions University of Pennsylvania" (on demand) -> single-variable-calculus
 * "Introduction to Public Speaking by University of Washington" -> public-speaking
-* "Introduction to Logic by Michael Genesereth" -> intrologic-2012-002
 * "Calculus One by The Ohio State University" -> calculus1
-* "Calculus One by The Ohio State University" (on demand) -> combinatorial-game-theory
 * "Learning How to Learn: Powerful mental tools to help you master tough subjects" -> learning-how-to-learn

-* "Programming Mobile Applications for Android Handheld Systems Part 1" -> androidpart1
-* "Programming Mobile Applications for Android Handheld Systems Part 2" -> androidpart2
-* "Programming Mobile Services for Android Handheld Systems: Concurrency" -> posaconcurrency
-* "Programming Mobile Services for Android Handheld Systems: Communication" -> posacommunication
 * "Programming Cloud Services for Android Handheld Systems: Security" -> mobilecloudsecurity
-* "Natural Language Processing by Michael Collins Columbia University" -> nlangp

 # Troubleshooting